 The preschool program is in compliance with staff regulations and certification requirements.
-Our program follows requirements for staffing for Iowa's Quality Preschool Program Standards of maintaining an adult/child ratio of at least 1:10 at all times.
+Our program follows requirements for staffing for Iowa's Quality Preschool Program Standards of maintaining an adult/child ratio of at least 1:10 at all times for 4 year old program and 1:8 for 3 year program.
 The program administrator will maintain lists of current substitutes for both the preschool teacher and preschool teaching assistant in case of absence.